Google Grant Ads White Paper

 - You must implement changes to the account at least once every 90 days

 - You can only advertise domains that you own and that you submitted to Google.
-You cannot have ads that send people to third party sites such as your social media pages.
+You cannot have ads that send people to third-party sites such as your social media pages.

 While Google Grants has a lot of requirements and some can be tough to meet, they are largely there to improve your Google Ads Account.
 In most cases, it is in your best interest to go beyond the basic requirement that Google Grants requires.
 So while Google Grants may require you to have 2 ads per ad group, your account will be even more successful if you increase the number of ads per ad group even higher.
-Similarly, having more campaigns is also good practices.
+Similarly, having more campaigns is also good practice.

 Optimizing Your Google Ads Account

-It can be daunting task to set up a Google Ad Grants account.
+It can be a daunting task to set up a Google Ad Grants account.
 Nonprofits in particular have additional considerations to focus on when they set up their Google Ads Account than businesses do.

 While this white paper is quite detailed, there are some things we are just not able to cover.
 If you want more one-on-one help you can schedule a free consultation with us regarding your Google Ads and Google Grants accounts.
 After all, we are experts and we specialize in Google Grants and Google Ads for nonprofits.

 Organizations should set up a campaign for each of the main goals that they are using their Google Ads account to try to accomplish.
-For example, there could have one for increasing its mailing list, one for recruiting volunteers, one for spreading informing the public about events they are having, and so forth.
+For example, there could be one for increasing its mailing list, one for recruiting volunteers, one for informing the public about events they are having, and so forth.
 This is beneficial in that it will both make the campaign easier to manage and it will also cause your ads to be more tailored to the searches that you receive.

 Each of the campaigns should have at least a few ad groups.
 Ad groups should be focused on a specific topic.
-The keywords, ads and ad extensions under that ad group should also be similarly focused.
+The keywords, ads, and ad extensions under that ad group should also be similarly focused.
 The more you can target your ads, the better results that you will have.

 While ads are very short pieces of text, it is important that they should be well-written by someone with some experience in that area.
 You may want to include call-to-actions in your ads. you will certainly want your ads to be engaging and grab a reader’s attention so spend time refining the wording of your ads and improving it over time.

 Along with the ads themselves, you should pay attention to your intended audience and make sure that your ads are getting to the appropriate eyeballs.
-In Google Ads you can select specific geographic areas in which to show your ads.
+In Google Ads, you can select specific geographic areas in which to show your ads.
 You can also specify what days and times an ad is shown and in response to what searches and gets shown.
 If one of your ads is repeatedly shown for a search that is not relevant you can either narrow your keyword or you can add a negative keyword that stops the ad from being shown if a certain word is included in the search.

-Generally for experienced individuals it is best to control as many aspects of the account yourself rather than let Google control it so it is generally best to use manual bidding and phrase keywords rather than broad keywords.
+Generally, for experienced individuals, it is best to control as many aspects of the account yourself rather than let Google control it so it is generally best to use manual bidding and phrase keywords rather than broad keywords.
 However, for those who have a Google Grants account rather than a paid Google Ads account using Maximize Conversions for at least one Campaign may make sense.

 Use as many Keywords as you can.
 Keywords can be any word or phrase or other grouping of words that searchers may search on.
 Those searching for different keywords may be looking for different things and should receive tailored ads for what they are looking for.
 You may have trouble appearing near the top of the page for certain popular keywords.
 That is particularly true with Google Grants since ads from a Google Grants account are shown below all ads from paid Google ads accounts.
-Nonprofits thus will benefit from including long-tailed keywords which appear less often in searches, but are still valuable.
+Nonprofits thus will benefit from including long-tailed keywords that appear less often in searches but are still valuable.